Basement Heating Regulations in South Jordan, Utah

 1. What are the heating requirements for a finished basement in Utah?

-A permanent, code-approved heating source that can meet basement heating regulations and sustain minimum temperature levels is required in finished basements.
+A permanent, code-approved heating source that meets basement heating regulations and maintains minimum temperature levels is required in finished basements.

 2. Can I use a space heater to heat my basement?